NEWFANE -- It may not sound like much -- a $1,900 grant for a new, efficient heater in an old, seldom-used schoolhouse.

 Also, Triebert said the association was forced to shut down the school's woodstove for insurance purposes.
 It was replaced by a noisy, inefficient propane heater.

 A $1,900 grant from Vermont Community Foundation's "Small and Inspiring" program remedied the heating situation.
-The association used that cash for purchase and installation of a "highly efficient
+The association used that cash for purchase and installation of a "highly efficient and quiet gas furnace" at the schoolhouse, Triebert said.

 Association members believe the heating system "will allow public meetings and events to be held in comfort in the building throughout the winter."